Monday (February 23): Eternal life versus eternal punishment

 1 And the LORD said to Moses, 2 "Say to all the congregation of the people of Israel, You shall be holy; for I the LORD your God am holy.
 11 "You shall not steal, nor deal falsely, nor lie to one another.12 And you shall not swear by my name falsely, and so profane the name of your God: I am the LORD.
 13 "You shall not oppress your neighbor or rob him.
 The wages of a hired servant shall not remain with you all night until the morning.
 14 You shall not curse the deaf or put a stumbling block before the blind, but you shall fear your God: I am the LORD.
 15 "You shall do no injustice in judgment; you shall not be partial to the poor or defer to the great, but in righteousness shall you judge your neighbor.
 16 You shall not go up and down as a slanderer among your people, and you shall not stand forth against the life of your neighbor: I am the LORD.
 17 "You shall not hate your brother in your heart, but you shall reason with your neighbor, lest you bear sin because of him.
 18 You shall not take vengeance or bear any grudge against the sons of your own people, but you shall love your neighbor as yourself: I am the LORD.

-Jesus' parable of the separation of goats and sheep invites his audience to consider their lives in view of the age to come (Matthew 25:31-46).
-What happens when you put sheep and goats together?
-Jesus' audience readily understood the need for separating the two.
-In arid lands, like Israel, goats and sheep often grazed together during the day because green pasture was sparse.
+Jesus' description of the Son of Man, a Messianic title which points to the coming of God's anointed Ruler and Judge over the earth (John 5:26-29, Daniel 7:13ff), and his parable about the separation of goats and sheep must have startled his audience.
+What does the separation of goats and sheep have to do with the Day of Judgement over the earth?
+In arid dry lands such as Palestine, goats and sheep often grazed together during the day because green pasture was sparse.
 At nightfall, when the shepherd brought the sheep and goats to their place of rest, he separated them into two groups.
 Goats by temperament are aggressive, domineering, restless, and territorial.
 They butt heads with their horns whenever they think someone is intruding on their space.

 Psalm 19:8-10, 14